 The Orders skills in themselves do not make your units more effective at defeating opponents, only more mobile.
 Because of this, you need to question whether or not any given team would want one of these skills over any other buff or debuff.
 Given that they can be situational and therefore inconsistent, using it over other C slots which have obvious benefits can be tricky to justify.
 Still, they’re not bad by any means and have the potential for some scary strategies.

 Infantry C Slots

-Infantry Pulse is the most accessible of the three, and debatably the best of the three too.
+Infantry Pulse is the most accessible of the four, and debatably the best of the four too.
 This skill provides a free point of Special charge to any infantry unit with 3 less HP than the user.
 As such, this skill ideally wants to be placed on high HP infantry units who can activate this consistently.
 The free point of Special charge is almost always beneficial, particularly for mages such as Celica who have powerful sets that revolve around constant activation of their Special.
 On top of all of this, Infantry Pulse can stack, so one could make use of multiple users to instantly charge an offensive character’s Special, such as the aforementioned Celica.

 Infantry Rush and Infantry Flash are interesting skills.
 Like the Guard C slot skills, these skills effectively provide anyone within range of the user with other skills.
 Infantry Rush provides any infantry unit within two spaces of the user with the Heavy Blade skill, while Infantry Flash provides any infantry unit within two spaces of the user with the Flashing Blade skill.
 This is an interesting effect, to say the least, which unfortunately suffers from the best users struggling to make use of it.